twogc/cloudbridge-sdk/README.md

 ## Security

-For security issues, please email security@cloudbridge.global instead of using the issue tracker.
+For security issues, please email security@2gc.ru instead of using the issue tracker.

 ## Project Status